dkarthe/webjeda-blog/_posts/2016-02-02-how-to-compress-html-in-jekyll.md

 ---
-title: How to minify Jekyll blog html?
+title: How to minify Jekyll blog HTML?
 desc: Jekyll - being static - is already fast.
 But to achieve faster loading speed we can minify the html.
 Minifying CSS and JS is already in practice and there are many ways to do it.
 But Jekyll posts and pages are in markdown and you may not be able to minify all of them using a tool.
 Use this code to minify html and observe the change is loading speed.
-keywords: minify jekyll html, jekyll minify
+keywords: minify Jekyll html, Jekyll minify
 author: sharathdt
 tags: Jekyll SEO
 ---

 <img alt="how to compress html jekyll" title="jekyll compress html" itemprop="thumbnailUrl" src="/images/how-to-minify-jekyll-html.jpg">

-There was not a single convenient way to minify the whole Jekyll blog markup untill I found this cool ```html``` file which does the minifying like a champ.
+There was not a single convenient way to minify the whole Jekyll blog markup until I found this cool ```html``` file which does the minifying like a champ.
 It  uses pure Liquid code.
 And it doesn't need any coding from your end.
 Something like a plug and play.

 ## Why do we have to minify HTML?

-Speed is a factor to rank high in google search page.
+Speed is a factor to rank high in Google search page.
 Minifying HTML can lead to a increase in speeds around 5%.
 Lighter the website easier to load even on a slow connection.
 Usual html file consists of a lot of empty spaces.
 Sometimes you will have comments in between {% raw %}<!-- and -->{% endraw %}, new lines, blank spaces etc., It is good to keep what really matters and omit the rest.

 Though minifying CSS and JS is largely practiced, minifying HTML is not given such an importance.
 May be because there is not much to minify compared to CSS and JS.
 But it does help loading your website at a better speed even on 2G connections.
 Moreover, [PageSpeed](https://developers.google.com/speed/pagespeed/insights/){:rel='nofollow'}{:target="_blank"} recommends minifying HTML.